Dennis the Menace and Gnasher (2009 TV series)

-Dennis the Menace and Gnasher (originally known as Dennis and Gnasher in its first series) is an animated television series which was aired on the CBBC Channel.
-Based on the original comic strips from The Beano, it features the adventures of the rebellious schoolboy Dennis the Menace and his dog Gnasher.
-The programme is aimed for ages 6–12 and commenced on 7 September 2009 and ended on 2 March 2010 after 52 episodes.

-A second series was started at 3.45 pm on 8 July 2013 on the CBBC Channel.
-It was preceded by Dennis and Gnasher which aired in 1996 and a new series in 1998.
+Dennis the Menace and Gnasher (originally known as Dennis and Gnasher in its first series) is an animated television series which was aired on CBBC.
+Based on the original comic strips from The Beano, it features the adventures of the rebellious schoolboy Dennis the Menace and his dog Gnasher. and commenced on 7 September 2009 and ended on 26 February 2010 after 52 episodes.
+A second series was started on 8 July 2013 on the CBBC Channel.
+It was preceded by Dennis and Gnasher which aired between 1996 and 1998.

 Production

+In February 2008, The Guardian announced that Dennis the Menace and Gnasher would be receiving a politically correct makeover for the 21st century.
+Originally, media investment company Ludorum was to represent the Dennis and Gnasher brand on behalf of its owners DC Thomson.
+Ludorum's chief executive Rob Lawes had global ambitions for the new Dennis, whose television series had also been pre-sold to the Nine Network in Australia.

-The new series features the return of 10-year-old Dennis, Gnasher, Mum, Dad, Curly and Pie-Face and also features the introduction of Dennis' little sister Bea, as well as several original characters like Athena.
+The show was a co-production between Red Kite Animation in Scotland and Sticky Pictures in Australia.
+Images of the characters and production were featured in The Beano's 70-year anniversary.
+Consisting of 52 11-minute segments, the animation was directed by Glenn Kirkpatrick with executive producers Donna Andrews (Sticky Pictures) and Ken Anderson (Red Kite Animation) and producers Jane Schneider (Sticky Pictures) and Sueann Smith (Red Kite).
+The new series featured the return of Dennis, Gnasher, Mum, Dad, Curly and Pie-Face, and also introduced Dennis' little sister Bea, as well as several original characters like Athena.
 The production shots also showed Dennis' treehouse with a more menacing design.
-Screenshots and an episode can be found at the production company website, Red Kite Animation.

-Images of the characters and production were featured in The Beano's 70-year anniversary.

-The show was a co-production between Red Kite Animation in Scotland and Sticky Pictures in Australia.
-Consisting of 52 11-minute segments, the animation is directed by Glenn Kirkpatrick with Executive Producers Donna Andrews (Sticky Pictures) and Ken Anderson (Red Kite) and producers Jane Schneider (Sticky Pictures) and Sueann Smith (Red Kite).
-Jane Ubrien, Sarah Aubrey, Jimmy Hibbert and Keith Scott are confirmed to be voice actors for the series.
+Sophie Aldred, Teresa Gallagher, Jo Wyatt, Rob Rackstraw and Bob Golding were confirmed to be voice actors for the series, while Jane Ubrien, Sarah Aubrey and Keith Scott would provide voices for the series' Australian dub.
+The voices were recorded at The Soundhouse.